 Key Stage 3

-Through a broad, balanced and inclusive curriculum, Key stage 3 Physical Education, aims to provide students with the skills, understanding, desire and confidence to engage and achieve in a wide variety of physical activities both during their time at KLB and throughout life.
-The KLB PE core ‘TARGET’ (Teamwork, Accountability, Respect, Gratitude, Empathy values will underpin all teaching.
+Through a broad, balanced and inclusive curriculum, Physical Education aims to provide students with the skills, understanding, desire and confidence to engage and achieve in a wide variety of physical activities both during their time at KLB and throughout life.
+The curriculum will ensure that students are able to be physically active for sustained periods of time, with opportunities to engage in competitive sports and activities and lead healthy, active lives.
+The physical activity offer at KLB is further enhanced by an extensive extra-curricular programme, which allows students to take part in competitive sports and activities outside school through community links or sports clubs.

 The focus of year 9 physical education is to develop students’ leadership and organisational skills.
-Students will be given greater accountability for their own learning and the responsibility for leading others.
-Scenario based game play and games for understanding will foster teamwork skills encouraging students to share responsibilities and recognise others for their efforts.
+Students will be given greater accountability (Heart) for their own learning and the responsibility for leading others.
+Scenario based game play (Head) and games for understanding will foster teamwork skills, encouraging students to share responsibilities and recognise others for their efforts.
+Increasingly more complex sport specfic skills (Hands) are taught and the focus is the application in full game/performances, exploring variation in depth, timing and pace of movement.
+Students will also analyse the impact of them on performance.
+During year 9 students will be introduced to some key theoretical concepts that will enhance their understanding of sport and exercise, this will include; the principles of training, simple anatomy of the body and an introduction to energy sytems and how they are affected by exercise.
+This will support them as they become more independent in their learning at KS4 and support lifelong participation.

 Key Stage 4